bbjoern/craftbeerpi4-ui/README.md

 ### Changelog

+- 17.02.23: (0.3.4) Add text property timeframe to Grafana widget (e.g. now-2h or now-7d can be entered)
 - 17.02.23: (0.3.3) Fix Bug in Grafana Widget
 - 01.02.23: (0.3.2) Bump Version to release
 - 29.01.23: (0.3.2.rc6) Axis styling on analytics page adapted to allow for better reading